 Certificate Configuration

-The following API commands enable you to configure certificates on an SSL-configured Agent:
+The following API commands enable you to configure certificates on SSL-configured Agents and manage and rotate Certificate Authorities (CA):

 config server:agent:crt:expiration::get